-The St. Croix FMP is one of three island-based FMPs developed by the Council to update management of federal fishery resources in the U.S. Caribbean.
-The St. Croix FMP incorporates those components of the U.S. Caribbean-wide Reef Fish, Spiny Lobster, Queen Conch, and Corals FMPs that pertain to the EEZ surrounding the island of St. Croix (Figure 1.5.1).
+The St. Thomas/St. John FMP is one of three island-based FMPs developed by the Council to update management of federal fishery resources in the U.S. Caribbean.
+The St. Thomas/St. John FMP would incorporate and replace those components of the U.S. Caribbean-wide Reef Fish, Spiny Lobster, Queen Conch, and Coral FMPs that pertain to the EEZ surrounding the islands of St. Thomas/St. John (Figure 1.5.1).

-The purpose of developing the St. Croix FMP/EA is to ensure the continued health of fishery resources occurring in the EEZ surrounding St. Croix within the context of the unique biological, ecological, economic, and cultural characteristics of those resources and the communities' dependent upon them by managing on an island basis.
-The St. Croix FMP is intended to ensure productive and sustainable fisheries for the long-term livelihood, enjoyment, economy, and environment of St. Croix and the U.S.; conserve and manage the fisheries of St. Croix within an island-based approach; and, enhance stewardship among fishermen, residents, and others who value the fishery resources and the marine and coastal environments of St. Croix and the U.S.
+The purpose of developing the St. Thomas/St. John FMP/EA is to ensure the continued health of fishery resources occurring in the EEZ surrounding St. Thomas/St. John within the context of the unique biological, ecological, economic, and cultural characteristics of those resources and the communities' dependent upon them by managing on an island basis.
+The St. Thomas/St. John FMP is intended to ensure productive and sustainable fisheries for the long-term livelihood, enjoyment, economy, and environment of St. Thomas/St. John and the U.S.; conserve and manage the fisheries of St. Thomas/St. John within an island-based approach; and, enhance stewardship among fishermen, residents, and others who value the fishery resources and the marine and coastal environments of St. Thomas/St. John and the U.S.

-Shifting management from a U.S. Caribbean-wide approach to an island-based approach for St. Croix was deemed necessary based on written and verbal comments received from constituents at scoping hearings held throughout St. Croix on various dates, and on written comments submitted in response to notices published in the Federal Register, as described in Appendix A.

-The commenters agreed that an island-based approach is needed to better focus federal fishery management efforts on issues unique to St. Croix.
-Rico (See Section 1.8 for specific Goals and Objectives of the St. Croix FMP).
+Shifting management from a U.S. Caribbean-wide approach to an island-based approach for St. Thomas/St. John was deemed necessary based on written and verbal comments received from constituents at multiple scoping hearings held on St. Thomas/St. John, and on written comments received in response to notices published in in the Federal Register, as described in Appendix A. The commenters agreed that an island-based approach is needed to better focus federal fishery management efforts on issues unique to St. Thomas/St. John (See Section 1.8 for specific Goals and Objectives of the St. Thomas/St. John FMP).

 Commenters also recognized a need to update federal management.
 In particular, it was recognized that the present management plans target many species that occur infrequently, if at all, in federal waters surrounding the island, such that federal management actions have no impact because federal fishery management authority does not extend to state jurisdictional waters.
 In contrast, some of the species that are the most economically and ecologically important inhabitants of federal waters are not included in those management plans.
-Thus, the second action considered in this FMP/EA is to develop and apply a rigorous process for identifying those species in need of conservation and management in federal waters surrounding St. Croix.
-A logical next step in that process is to determine how a revised list of managed stocks should be grouped into management stock complexes, if at all.
-Regardless of whether managed stocks are grouped into stock complexes, management reference points and SDC need to be defined for any species newly added to management, either individually, as a group within a stock complex, or as an indicator stock for a stock complex.
+Thus, the second action considered in this FMP/EA is to develop and apply a rigorous process for identifying those species in need of conservation and management in federal waters surrounding St. Thomas/St. John.
+A logical next step in that process is to determine how a revised list of managed stocks should be grouped into management complexes, if at all.
+Regardless of whether managed stocks are grouped into complexes, management reference points and SDC need to be defined for any species newly added to management, either individually, as a group within a complex, or as an indicator stock for a complex.
 Moreover, the Council also should consider whether it needs to update reference points for previously managed stocks to reflect the best scientific information available.